-It has been quite a journey since I first embarked on this independent journalism adventure in late 2005.
+It has been quite a journey since I had first embarked on my journalism adventure in late 2005.